zhaojj2209/tp/docs/team/zhaojj2209.md

     * Updated user guide for `find`, `set-expense-limit` and `set-savings-goal` commands for v1.3.
 (Pull request #176)
   * Developer Guide:
     * Updated user stories and use cases in the developer guide.
 (Pull request #13)
     * Updated find transactions and monthly budget features in the developer guide.
-(Pull request #120, #144)
+(Pull requests #120, #144)

 * **Community**:
   * PRs reviewed (with non-trivial review comments): #39, #48, #90, #107, #132.